ziofil/QuantumGraphs/README.md

 ```

 ## Saving and loading
-As computations might become expensive, we can save and load a `QGraphList` object:
+As computations with large graphs might become expensive, we can save and load a `QGraphList` object:
 ```python
 GL.save('large_database.npy')